 Related: The Best Ice Makers

-Best for Parties: Great Northern Popcorn Company Hawaiian Shaved Ice Machine and Snow Cone Maker
+Best for Parties: Great Northern Popcorn Company Premium Shaved Ice Machine

-What We Like: Powerful, high-quality construction, makes incredibly fluffy shaved ice
+What We Love: Powerful, high-quality construction, makes incredibly fluffy shaved ice

-What We Don't Like: Must use block ice (or freeze ice in a washed-out milk jug), not kid-friendly
+What We Don't Love: Must use block ice (or freeze ice in a washed-out milk jug), not kid-friendly

 And this machine isn't all looks—its high-powered motor operates at 1725 rpm and can plow through more than 350 pounds of ice an hour (so invite the whole neighborhood!).
 It comes with a one-year warranty, too.
 Just make sure to keep the kids away: The machine's blades are super sharp and produce occasional shards of ice.